greg-raven/Impeachment-Chronicles/_posts/2018-05-24-obama-activated-stefan-halper-as-a-government-contractor-at-start-of-primaries.md

 ---
-title: 'Obama activated Stefan Halper as a government contractor at start of primaries'
+title: "Obama activated Stefan Halper as a government contractor at start of primaries"
 layout: post
 author:
 - Patrick Howley